Skip to article frontmatterSkip to article content

 Robustness to Noise and Dropout

 Test effects of adding Gaussian noise and/or dropout during training phase.
 Conclusion is that dropout does not help and adding noise decreases performance.
-(Author: TODO: Who is a-dtk???.)
+(Author: Unknown (@a-dtk).)

-Version with 250 Hz input, Version with 250 Hz input (clean version)
+Version with 250 Hz input, Quick Start Notebook with 250 Hz input

 Analysis of results with a higher frequency input stimulus and different membrane time constants for hidden and output layers.
 Conclusion is that smaller time constant matters for hidden layer but not for output layer.
 (Author: Dilay Fidan Erçelik.)